prominenceai/deepstream-services-library/docs/overview.md

 * Universal Resource Identifier (URI) Source
 * Real-time Streaming Protocol (RTSP) Source

-All Sources have dimensions - width and height in pixels - and frame-rates expressed as a fractional numerator and denominator.
-A [Dewarper Component](/docs/api-dewarper.md) (not show in the image above) capable of dewarping 360 degree camera streams can be added to the URI and RTSP decode sources.
+All Sources have dimensions, width and height in pixels, and frame-rates expressed as a fractional numerator and denominator.
 The decode Source components support multiple codec formats, including H.264, H.265, PNG, and JPEG.
+A [Dewarper Component](/docs/api-dewarper.md) (not show in the image above) capable of dewarping 360 degree camera streams can be added to both.

 A Pipeline's Stream-Muxer has settable output dimensions with a decoded and `batched` output stream that is ready to infer on.

 See the [Source API](/docs/api-source.md) reference section for more information.

 ## Primary and Secondary Inference Engines
-Nvidia's GStreamer Inference Engines (GIEs), using pre-trained models, classify data to “infer” a result; person, dog, car?.
+NVIDIA's GStreamer Inference Engines (GIEs), using pre-trained models, classify data to “infer” a result; person, dog, car?.
 A Pipeline may have at most one Primary Inference Engine (PGIE) - with a specified set of classification labels to infer-with - and multiple Secondary Inference Engines (SGIEs) that can Infer-on the output of either the Primary or other Secondary GIEs.
 Although optional, a Primary Inference Engine is required when adding a Multi-Object Tracker, Secondary Inference Engines, or On-Screen-Display to a Pipeline.

 After creation, GIEs can be updated to:
 * Use a new model-engine, config file and/or inference interval, and for Secondary GIEs the GIE to infer on.